 On 29 January 2020, the European Parliament ratified the Brexit withdrawal agreement that had been ratified earlier in January by the UK Parliament.

-It will last until 31 December 2020, allowing the UK and the EU to negotiate a Trade Deal that would be applicable as of 1 January 2021.
+On 31 January 2020, the UK has left the European Union and from this date a Transition Period until 31 December has started, as stated in the Withdrawal Agreement, allowing the UK and the EU to negotiate a Trade Deal that would be applicable as of 1 January 2021.

 EORI stands for Economic Operator Registration and Identification number.
 For any scenario, this number is mandatory for exporting and importing goods to/from the UK.